Consulting Services

 Big Ideas.
 Real Impact.

 Fifteen years in classrooms, research labs, and ed-tech gave me a deep respect for the complexity of this work — and a clear sense of what actually moves the needle.
-I partner with schools, nonprofits, and mission-driven organizations and individuals.
+I partner with schools, nonprofits, and mission-driven organizations as well as individuals and their families.

 Explore the range of services designed to help you move forward with confidence, wherever you're headed next.